heiths/orkl_mcp_server/README.md

 ## Example Prompts

-Here are some example prompts you can use with Claude or other MCP-compatible assistants:

 ### Malware Investigation

 >I found a suspicious file with SHA1 hash '5f2b7f47b2c9da342583c3a7e3887b4babad0fa9'.
 Can you check if this hash is